Privacy

 Free vs Paid VPNs

 Free VPNs have a critical problem: they need to make money somehow.
 Many free VPN providers log and sell your browsing data — the exact thing you are trying to prevent.
 Some inject ads or even malware.
+Research has shown that a significant number of free VPN apps on mobile app stores contain tracking libraries or request permissions far beyond what a VPN needs.

 Paid VPNs (typically $3-12/month) can afford to operate without selling your data.
 Look for providers with independent security audits, no-log policies, and a track record of transparency.
+The cost of a reputable VPN is comparable to a single coffee per month — a small price for meaningful privacy.

 Choosing a VPN Provider